meet0209/Project-4-Movie-Recommendation-System/README.md

 ## Usage

-Run the script `Grand finale.py` with Python.
+Run the script `Project 4 Movie Recommendation System.ipynb` with Python.
 The function `get_recommendations()` takes a movie title as input and outputs the 10 most similar movies.

 ```
 python